-Celebrations and cake go together like strawberries and cream, and that’s why it feels natural to give our dogs something yummy like dog Birthday cake on their big day.
+Celebrations and cake go together like strawberries and cream, and that’s why it feels natural to give our dogs something yummy like a doggy Birthday cake on their big day.
 We all treat our pooches like one of the family, and that includes spoiling them rotten on their special day.
 But what kind of cake is right to feed to your pet?
 Could you give them an ordinary baked gateau from the supermarket?
 No, you can’t offer human pastries to man’s best friend – birthday cakes for dogs aren’t the same as the ones we humans enjoy every year.
 Canine cakes are baked using a different set of ingredients – items of food that are all safe for dogs to eat.
 After all, you don’t want the birthday girl or boy getting an upset tummy on their big day, nor do you want an emergency trip to the vet thanks to toxic additives.

 Us humans like nothing better than tucking into a treat that is loaded with sugar and topped with chocolate and cream.
 But when it comes to our fur babies, these ingredients just won’t cut it.
 Some food items are bad for them, and others are toxic with potentially fatal reactions.
-So what goes into a dog birthday cake?
+So what goes into a doggy birthday cake?

 For starters, no sugar should be present in canine baked goods.
 Although the sweet stuff isn’t actually poisonous for them, it’s really not good for dogs and they don’t need it in their diet so birthday cakes for dogs should be sugar-free.
 That said, you must be very careful to not use xylitol either – this commonly-used sweetener is toxic for canines and can cause liver failure or even death so it must never be included in any doggy treats.